alicegussoni/MLProject_WineQualityPrediction/README.md

 - Identical transformation applied to the test set to prevent data leakage

 Implemented Models:
-- Linear Models
+- Linear Models:
-  Soft-margin Support Vector Machine (hinge loss) Logistic Regression (logistic loss)
+  Soft-margin Support Vector Machine (hinge loss) and Logistic Regression (logistic loss)

-- Kernel Extensions
+- Kernel Extensions:
-  Polynomial kernel
+  Polynomial kernel and
   Gaussian (RBF) kernel

 Hyperparameters were selected using cross-validation on the training set.